KDE/websites-docs-plasma-mobile-org/Introduction.rst

 with the current dialer.

-Supported features of the Nexus 5 and Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (Including hardware volume buttons)
+Supported features of the Nexus 5 and Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (including hardware volume buttons)

 A list of most known issues with the current "edge" rootfs can be found